fuse-box/fuse-box/README.md

 ## Try it now!
 ### Angular
-Check [marvellous TODO app](https://github.com/fuse-box/angular2-example) built on the latest angular2.
+Check a [marvellous TODO app](https://github.com/fuse-box/angular2-example) built on the latest angular2.
 Demo [here](https://fuse-box.github.io/angular2-example/).
 Fuse it in a fraction of second!
 (50-80ms)

 ### React